 THE WHITE SPRING

-The same thing happened 700 years later to the White Spring, the flows out from the base of Glastonbury Tor.
+The same thing happened 700 years later to the White Spring, which flows out from the base of Glastonbury Tor.
 A drought in the 1920’s convinced the locals that the thing to do was to encase the well head in a brick room, and let the water well up in a series of terraced reservoirs.

 When I visited in 1996 the building that housed the White Spring was a cafe with live Jazz at night.
 There were some tables and chairs strewn around, and about an inch of water that pretty much covered the entire floor on its way outside and down.
 Only a few of the tables were occupied and the whole set-up looked sad and wrongity-wrong-wrong.